Ash2112-Hash/Multiplayer-Dice-Simulation/logbook.md

 # 2. Updated the FO1 Status and Start Date - 2023/01/11
     * Updated the FO1 Status to Pending(P) and startdate

+# 3. Updated the README Backlog - 2023/01/13
+    * Updated the FO4 and FO7 status with a new criteria to match the new business logic